 What is important to recognize is that Scriptures negate this concept of “blind faith” per the following:

 Prove all things; hold fast that which is good.
 (1 Thes.
 5:21)

-As one investigates Scriptures it becomes clear that “blind faith” is not a doctrinal tenet of Scriputes.
-To the contrary, what is required by Scriptures is a firm trust and reliance upon Yahweh that is based upon solid evidence.
+As one investigates Scriptures, it becomes clear that “blind faith” is not a doctrinal tenet of Scriptures.
+On the contrary, what is required by Scriptures is a firm trust and reliance upon Yahweh based on solid evidence.